-The jurisdiction of the state courts revives only if the arbitral award is set aside due to the absence of a valid arbitration agreement.
+The jurisdiction of the state courts revives only if the arbitral award is set aside due to the absence of a valid arbitration agreement.[8]
 In the event that the award is set aside for another reason, the court will refer the case back to the arbitral tribunal.

-The Dutch Arbitration Act also provides for the possibility for the court of appeal to suspend the set-aside proceedings to allow the arbitral tribunal to correct a wrong by resuming the arbitral proceedings or by taking another measure that the arbitral tribunal deems appropriate.
-Such a decision of the court of appeal cannot be appealed.
+The Dutch Arbitration Act also provides for the possibility for the Court of Appeal to suspend the setting aside proceedings to allow the arbitral tribunal to correct a wrong by resuming the arbitral proceedings or by taking another measure that the arbitral tribunal deems appropriate.
+Such a decision of the Court of Appeal cannot be appealed.